 Outdoor archery classes are offered in spring, March through May, and in fall, September through November.
 During the outdoor archery season, try a compound bow in the beginner class, or sign up for the whole series to hone in your archery skills.
 All equipment is provided.
 For ages 10 and up; all children must be accompanied by an adult.

-Set your staff, class or teammates up for success with a full or half day of team building.
-Adventure Outpost staff will lead your group through a customized package of outdoor activities designed to foster a strong, agile and efficient team.
+Set your team up for success with a full or half day of team building at Winton Woods.
+Adventure Outpost facilitators will lead your group through a package of group challenges designed to help your team become strong, agile and efficient.

 Meet the Staff

 Tom is the Adventure Outpost Manager and has been teaching outdoors for longer than he wants to admit.
 He is committed to helping others discover their own adventures and challenge themselves, all within their backyard parks.
 He is an American Canoe Association (ACA) certified Level 3 River Canoe and Level 2 River Kayak instructor, a certified Wilderness First Responder, trained as an American Mountain Guide Association Climbing Wall Instructor and United Kingdom Mountain Leader, and is a Leave No Trace Master Educator.
 Tom is currently finishing his Master’s in Environmental Science focusing on Sustainability and Experiential Education.
 He believes there is no such thing as bad weather.